no5ix/hexo-theme-neo/source/_posts/na_java_top_questions.md

 ## Use Cases

-- **Remote Proxy**: Used to represent an object that exists in a different address space, like a remote object in a distributed system.
+- Remote Proxy: Used to represent an object that exists in a different address space, like a remote object in a distributed system.
-- **Virtual Proxy**: Used to create expensive objects on demand.
+- Virtual Proxy: Used to create expensive objects on demand.
 For example, loading images only when they are needed to be displayed.
-- **Protection Proxy**: Used to control access to the real object, providing authentication or authorization.
+- Protection Proxy: Used to control access to the real object, providing authentication or authorization.

 ## Benefits

-- **Lazy Loading**: Objects can be loaded only when they are needed, improving performance.
+- Lazy Loading: Objects can be loaded only when they are needed, improving performance.
-- **Access Control**: Provides a way to control access to the real object, adding security or authorization.
+- Access Control: Provides a way to control access to the real object, adding security or authorization.
-- **Enhanced Functionality**: Proxies can add additional functionality, like logging or caching, without modifying the real object.
+- Enhanced Functionality: Proxies can add additional functionality, like logging or caching, without modifying the real object.

 ## Example of Usage